Need a break from monkey spotting and temple hopping? Head to the best Ubud cafes for relaxing vibes, rice terrace views and all-day breakfasts…

 Monsieur Spoon, Jl Hanoman No. 10, p. +62 819 9971 0384; Open daily 7am – 9pm.

 Wholly dedicated to Bali-born beans, FREAK stands for Fresh Roasted ‘Enak’ Arabica from Kintamani.
-Enak means delicious in Indonesian, and this coffee really is yum.
-It is all organically grown and roasted daily, so it’s about as fresh as it gets.
+Enak means delicious in Indonesian, so expect only the best brewed coffee that hit the spot.
+It’s all organically grown and roasted daily, so it’s about as fresh as it gets.
 The result?
-A sweeter, less bitter and much, much richer brew.
+A sweeter, less bitter and much, much richer Arabica espresso.
 And it’s certainly no accident, either.
 They use the best equipment around (like Rancilio espresso machines and Mazzer grinders for all the gadget geeks out there) and most importantly, they verse their baristas in the craft of espresso – a tradition to be learned, practised and honoured.
 Amen to that!

 FREAK Coffee, Jl Hanoman No. 19, Ubud; Open daily 7am – 8pm.

-Your one-stop-shop for healthy, holistic nourishment, Clear Café offers a ‘clean food for clear minds’ philosophy matched with homey furnishings and a quirky soundtrack for music fans.
+A one-stop-shop for healthy, holistic nourishment, Clear Café follows a ‘clean food for clear minds’ philosophy matched with homey furnishings and a quirky soundtrack.
 Check out the refreshing list of tonics and elixirs before diving into the super-delish international vegetarian and pescetarian menu.
 This one’s an Ubud classic.

-Hidden away just past the Blanco Museum a few minutes out of downtown Ubud, Yellow Flower Cafe is a beyond-cute little pocket of calm that feels like you’re sat in somebody’s tropical living room.
-Hang out on the low-slung bamboo sofas or go cross-legged on the cushions – it’s the perfect spot to snack on tasty, healthy Indonesian food and western grinds.
-While you might not hear this cafe on the lips of every island visitor, it’s the locals and in-the-know expats that have Yellow Flower on speed-dial.
+Hidden away just past the Blanco Museum a few minutes from Ubud Palace, Yellow Flower Cafe is a beyond-cute pocket of calm that feels like you’re sat in somebody’s living room.
+We love to hang out on the low-slung bamboo sofas, or go cross-legged on the cushions.
+It’s the perfect spot to snack on tasty, healthy Indonesian food and western grinds.
+While you might not hear this cafe on the lips of every island visitor, it’s the locals and in-the-know expats that have Yellow Flower Cafe on speed-dial.

 Yellow Flower Café, Penestanan Steps, Jl Sanggingan, Ubud, p. +62 812 3889 9695; Open daily 7am – 8.30pm.

-Green Kubu is where you and your brunch crew can dine amidst nature, surrounded by calming water lily ponds.
+Green Kubu Cafe is where you and your brunch crew can dine amidst nature, surrounded by calming water lily ponds.
 The menu is a great mix of Indonesian, pan-Asian and Western dishes, all best enjoyed with the selection of fresh drinks.
-But the star of the show is the space: a pretty setting with water lilies with rice terraces in the background.
-It’s no surprise that so many come here for photoshoots and those all-important Insta shots!
+But the star of the show is the space: a pretty setting with water lilies with rice terraces in the background, and an iconic jungle swing.
+It’s no surprise that so many come here for photoshoots and those all-important Instagram shots!

-Lazy Cats is an Ubud cafe by day, and a hopping bar by night, designed for soaking up the good times and mingling with great friends – all in industrial-bohemian interiors dotted with art, plants and vintage furniture (yep, cushiony armchairs included).
+Lazy Cats is a cosy Ubud cafe by day, and a sleek bar by night, designed for soaking up the good times and mingling with friends – all in industrial-bohemian interiors dotted with art, plants and vintage furniture (yep, cushiony armchairs included).
 You’ll want to spend lazy days here, grazing on all of your favourite brunch classics and more.

 Lazy Cats Cafe, Jl Raya Ubud No. 23, Ubud, p. +62 812 4652 4975; Open daily 8am – 10pm.

-A humble vegetarian and vegan cafe serving guilt-free comfort food and coffees, Namaskara Coffee & Superfood uses fair-trade and organic beans directly sourced from local plantations and roasteries.
+A humble vegetarian cafe serving guilt-free comfort food (with plenty of vegan and gluten-free options!) and coffees, Namaskara Coffee & Superfood uses fair and direct trade, organic beans sourced from local plantations and roasteries.
 You’ll find classic brews mixed with spices, like the Chai Latte or the calming Ceremonial Cacao.
 And good news for late risers: breakfast is served until 5pm, so you can have a gluten-free pancakes for brunch, or hummus on toast for lunch.
-Or, swing by for a light and healthy dinner – we love the vegan Trick’n Katsu Burger and the colourful falafel salad.
+Or, swing by for a light and healthy dinner – we love the vegan Trick’n Katsu Burger and the colourful Asian Buddha Bowl.

-Unlike any other cafe in Ubud, WYAH is a dedicated space for art enthusiasts.
-Made entirely of towering structures, it’s a truly iconic space to sip on classic coffees while grazing on burgers and Indonesian nasi campur.
-You’ll also want to try the quirky signature cocktails (or the Exotic Tea mocktail), as well as the “Breakfast Around The World” menu.
+Unlike any other cafe in Ubud, WYAH is a dedicated space for art enthusiasts, located on the outskirts of downtown Ubud (a 10-minute drive from the north end of the famous Tjampuhan Ridge Walk).
+Made entirely of towering structures, it’s a truly iconic space to sip on classic coffees while grazing on burgers and Indonesian favourites.
+You’ll also want to try the quirky signature and traditional drinks, for a taste of their creativity.
 And WYAH (While You Are Here), you’ll want to roam around to spot creative artwork and beehive-shaped buildings that all architecture buffs get excited about.

 Dragonfly Village is home to one of the best cafes in Ubud for a wholesome menu of vegan and vegetarian dishes.
-A favourite amongst yoga retreat goers, the cafe serves up delicious and nutritious meals with organically grown ingredients, from technicoloured smoothie bowls to the pink pancakes.
-And psst… the kitchen bakes its own wholemeal and gluten-free bread, with buckwheat, almonds and flaxseeds, and makes their own coconut oil for all cooking!
-All of this, while you bask in the serenity of the open air, sun-soaked cafe…
+A favourite amongst yoga retreat goers, the cafe serves up delicious and nutritious meals with organically grown ingredients, from colourful smoothie bowls to pink pancakes.
+And psst… the kitchen bakes its own wholemeal and gluten-free bread, with buckwheat, almonds and flaxseeds, and makes their own coconut oil for cooking!
+All of this, while you bask in the serenity of the open air, sun-soaked cafe overlooking the most gorgeous greenery…

 Dragonfly Cafe at Dragonfly Village, Jl Subak Sok Wayah, Abangan, p. +62 859 3388 1999; Open daily 7.30am – 8.30pm.